About Edible Dahlias

 Tubers are very large and do not appear to be fibrous.
 I haven’t tasted this species yet.

 Tubers were a bit fibrous and the skin had a strong resiny flavor.
 No ill effects, but I didn’t find this species very appealing.
 The leaves are traditionally eaten by the Kekchi people of Guatemala (Booth 1992).
 They are boiled and then either consumed directly or fried in lard.

-Tubers from a mature plant were too fibrous to eat.
+Tubers from a mature plant were thin, barely qualifying as tubers, and were too fibrous to eat.

 Dahlias are native to volcanic highlands in central America and extend from the southern border of the United States to Costa Rica.
 Their region of greatest diversity is south of Mexico City.
 Most grow at altitudes higher than 7000 feet (2133 m), making them adapted for mild, humid, frost free climates.

 Although dahlias grow well in mild, temperate climates, their native climate is wet in the summer and dry in the winter, the opposite of what will usually be found in North America.
 As a result, we must take efforts to ensure that dahlias are well watered during the summer and protected from excessive moisture during the winter.

 There are a few considerations that you should observe when growing dahlias for edible tubers.
 Dahlias need plenty of water, but this is even more critical when growing them for food.
 When grown without sufficient water, tubers tend to be resinous and unpleasant tasting.
 You should also go easy on the fertilizer.
 Too much nitrogen will produce abundant top growth, but poor tuber yields.